-When they caught Lady Daisy We thought she was lost For who could survive
+When they caught Lady Daisy We thought she was lost For who could survive The foul stench of Neil's socks?
+Both summoning troops

 But No!
 Here comes Tassie And brave little Gonz With these two on our side What could go wrong?